ledgerium-io/ledgeriumwiki/Blockchain/setup-dev-env.md

 ### Metamask
 From their website *MetaMask is a bridge that allows you to visit the distributed web of tomorrow in your browser today.
 It allows you to run Ethereum dApps right in your browser without running a full Ethereum node.
 MetaMask includes a secure identity vault, providing a user interface to manage your identities on different sites and sign blockchain transactions.*

 It is understood that all Ledgerium Dapps will be authorized to perform actions on the blockchain using the metamask plugin.
+You can also use MEW (Myetherwallet)

 ### Web3 JS